aayushdangol16/NepaliCalendar/README.md

 # NepaliCalendar
-Python module for Nepali Calendar
+Python module for Nepali Calendar by Aayush Dangol